-However, the fact remains that odds calculators and comparators are not to be relied on for this.
+However, the fact remains that odds calculators and comparators are a supplemental tool and to be used in conjunction with other betting assessments.
 There are several reasons for this:

 - The odds in horse racing, for example, are variable and the final odds taken into account on all bets will be the final odds when the race starts.